vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 title: Data sourcing
 hide_title: false
 ---

-Vega's data sourcing framework is the system that enables the acquisition and consumption of data by the Vega protocol, for example, for terminating trading at expiry or settling markets.
-It consists of a number of source types, initially including off-chain data signed by a known key and data from Vega itself.
-In future it will include more data types and sources, as well as the ability to source data from other chains, starting with Ethereum.
+Vega's data sourcing framework enables the Vega protocol to acquire and consume data, for example, to settle a market, or to terminate trading at a market's expiry.

+It accepts data from several source types, including Ethereum, off-chain data signed by a known key, and data from Vega itself.

-The data sourcing framework also includes the ability to process data by selecting specific fields from a larger data object, filtering out irrelevant or potentially erroneous data, etc. In future there will also be additional processing options available to transform, aggregate, and perform additional checks on data, among other things.
+The data sourcing framework can also process data from specific, selected fields out of a larger data object, filtering out irrelevant or potentially erroneous data.

 The information produced by data sourcing is relevant to market settlement, risk models, and other features that require specific data which must come from somewhere, often completely external to Vega.
-For example, a market based on the price of Bitcoin on a specific date needs a trustworthy and reliable source of the price of Bitcoin in order to settle.
+For example, a perpetuals market based on the price of Bitcoin needs a trustworthy and reliable source of the price of Bitcoin for its settlement schedule to calculate funding payments.

-The types of data sources that Vega can accept in the current implementation is limited to those listed below.
-As mentioned above, the APIs and protocol are expected to support a wider range of data sources and processing capabilities in the future.
+The types of data sources that Vega can accept are described below.

+## Choosing and verifying data
+Whether it's when voting for a market, or when choosing a market to trade on, it's important to verify the data source specification for the market.
+Voters and traders should verify that you trust the public key signing the data, as well as the data filters being used.

+Those proposing a market/providing data should verify that the data source they're using is reliable and will provide accurate information for network participants.

+For a market proposer looking to choose which data source is best for their market, it's recommended to use data that's already on Ethereum or in Open Oracle format with a signature, if it exists.
+If the relevant market/asset data doesn't exist on Ethereum or in Open Oracle, then create and use a signed JSON message.

 ## Sources of data
 Inputs to the data sourcing framework can come from:
+* Ethereum smart contracts
 * Signed message data source, part of the [Open Oracle ↗](https://github.com/compound-finance/open-oracle) feed
 * Specially formatted and signed JSON messages
 * Data internal to Vega's state (for example the latest block timestamp)